Student Right to Know Information

-If you have trouble locating specific information, please contact the Office for Campus Life.
-The Office for Campus Life will also be able to assist with further information concerning campus safety, fire inspection, or our facilities.
+If you have trouble locating specific information, please contact the Office of Student Life.
+The Office of Student Life will also be able to assist with further information concerning campus safety, fire inspection, or our facilities.
 Information contained within University reports and records will be disclosed upon receipt of a written request as allowed within the Higher Education Act amendments and the Family Education Rights and Privacy Act (FERPA).

 Alcohol and Drug Policies

 Oakland City University is committed to providing an alcohol and drug free learning environment.
 Campus policies have been established which are consistent with the Drug-Free Schools and Communities Act Amendments and General Baptist principles.
-These policies may be found in the Student Handbook or the Employee Handbook on the University website.
+These policies may be found in the Student Handbook or the Employee Code of Conduct.

 Significant psychological and physiological health risks are associated with the use of illicit drugs and alcohol.
 Individuals who violate Federal, State or Local laws and campus policies are subject to University Disciplinary action as provided in the Student/Employee Handbook and criminal prosecution.
 A description of alcohol and drug categories, their effects, symptoms of overdose and indications of misuse may be found at the Drug Enforcement Administration of the U.S. Department of Justice website.